Neurophysiology and Neuroplasticity Studies

 Developmental Neuroplasticity of Swallowing and Speech – CP study

-One of our largest current studies is focused on examining the neuroplastic adaptations of swallowing and speech in children with unilateral and bilateral brain damage, and specifically in children with cerebral palsy (CP).
+One of our largest current studies (funded by NIH and AACPDM) is focused on examining the neuroplastic adaptations of swallowing and speech in children with unilateral and bilateral brain damage, and specifically in children with cerebral palsy (CP).

 In essence by investigating the behavioral, peripheral, and central neurophysiological profile of these children we have started gaining a better understanding of how the central and the peripheral nervous systems adapt for several functions, such as feeding, swallowing, and speech after early brain lesions.
 This understanding is imperative in our efforts to develop new and better treatments for feeding, swallowing, and speech for these children who currently remain largely under-treated in these domains.
 This study is partially supported by the NIH (NIDCD) and the American Academy of Cerebral Palsy and Pedal-with-Pete Foundation.

 To learn more about our current studies on developmental neuroplasticity and how to participate (if your child qualifies) please see our study flyer (on the right hand side) or contact us at email@example.com.

 Sensorimotor network at rest of two children with unilateral CP.
 Our preliminary studies show that children with bilateral sensorimotor resting networks (as shown on the right image) may have more severe clinical signs of dysphagia than children with contralesional sensorimotor resting networks (shown on the left image) (Malandraki et al. 2017, ESSD).